 Living a life of conformity, often coined by working 40 very un-funky hours a week with only 10 hours of productive time, drifting through life without any major life goals, spending our money mindlessly and eventually, getting depressed with the meaninglessness of it all, is just not an option for Chris.

 He wants you to shatter the shackles of conformity, break the rules and set your own.
-This book is meant to teach you just that.
+The Art of Non-Conformity is meant to teach you just that.
 It covers psychological issues like fear, purpose and confidence, entrepreneurial advice to fund your dreams in a meaningful way and even practical spending tips to help you save money.

 Here are the 3 most non-conform lessons I could find: